aproeme/HAIL-CAESAR-geodecomp/readme.md

 To build the HPC version of HAIL-CAESAR you will need the following installed:

+- g++ (more recent than version 6)
+- an MPI library (e.g. MPICH, OpenMPI, ...)
+- Boost
-o an MPI library (e.g. MPICH, OpenMPI, ...) o Boost o LibGeoDecomp (currently the hail-caesar branch, available from https://github.com/aproeme/libgeodecomp) o g++ (more recent than version 6)
+- LibGeoDecomp (currently the hail-caesar branch, available from https://github.com/aproeme/libgeodecomp)
+- ruby
+- doxygen

 # Building